 You do not need any specific supplies for this class on a day-to-day basis.
 Generally speaking, all you need to bring to class is your Chromebook and a pencil or pen.

-Additional Suggested Supplies:
+Additional Suggested General Supplies:

 • two-pocket folder